notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 ### High Level Architecture of Redux

 Before we describe the terms and concepts of Redux, let's first see the high level architecture of Redux.
-The following diagram shows the high level architecture of Redux.

-![Redux Architecture](./images/ReduxDataFlowDiagram.gif)
+This will give you a better understanding of how Redux works.

 Imagine that you have an app, the app has two buttons. **Deposit** and **Withdraw**.
 When you click on the **Deposit** button, the amount is added to the balance.
 When you click on the **Withdraw** button, the amount is subtracted from the balance.
 You want your balance to be available throught the whole app.
 You want to be able to access the balance from any components/screens in the app.
 Basically, you want to have a global state that is available throughout the app.
 This is where Redux comes in.

+![Redux Architecture](./images/ReduxDataFlowDiagram.gif)

+<b> Image Credits - Redux documentation </b>

 The diagram has mainly three parts.